|

 glitzy new casino in Macao, the rapidly growing gambling mecca off China's

-as September numbers out of Macao came short of expectations.
-Note that Wynn
+quarter as September numbers out of Macao came short of expectations.
+Note

-is also the most expensive stock in the group on a price-to-earnings basis.
+that Wynn is also the most expensive stock in the group on a

 |